 One of the recent reviews for Amie: Cut for Life

-An extract from one of the recent reviews for Fractured.
+One of the recent reviews for Hacked

 Please visit Amazon or Kim’s website to view all her books.